June 6, 2025

 €0.10

-This transparency helps you accurately calculate the Cost of Goods Sold and set up a reliable budget plan.
-Storage costs vary by provider and are usually calculated based on volume (e.g., cubic meters) or by shelf spaces, containers, and pallets.
-At €14.90 per cubic meter per month, ROYCE Fulfillment offers competitive rates in the German market.
+This transparency helps you to precisely calculate the cost of goods sold and establish a reliable budgeting plan.
+Storage costs vary depending on the provider and are usually calculated by volume (e.g., cubic meters) or by shelf space, containers, and pallets.
+With €14.90 per cubic meter per month, ROYCE Fulfillment offers competitive conditions on the German market.

-Return costs are particularly important in Germany, as high return rates are common, especially in the categories of fashion and electronics.
+Return costs are an important factor, especially in Germany, where high return rates are common, particularly in the categories of fashion and electronics.

-With a transparent pricing structure, targeted measures to reduce costs can be implemented.
+With a transparent pricing structure, targeted cost-reduction measures can be implemented.

-• Efficient packaging: Optimized boxes and lightweight materials can reduce additional fees due to dimensional weight.
+• Efficient Packaging: Optimized boxes and lightweight materials can reduce additional fees by dimensional weight.

-• Avoid address errors: About 20% of all shipments contain incorrect addresses, resulting in correction fees of approximately €21.60 per package.
-Better data quality saves real money here.
+• Avoid Address Errors: About 20% of all shipments contain incorrect addresses, leading to correction fees of about €21.60 per package.
+Better data quality saves money here.

-• Utilize automation: Automated processes like label printing, parcel sorting, and workflow management lower labor costs and minimize mistakes.
+• Leverage Automation: Automated processes, like label printing, package sorting, and workflow management, lower labor costs and minimize errors.
 According to Clarisa Doone, Senior Product Marketing Manager at Pitney Bowes:

-"If you can reduce your operating costs, you ultimately reduce your shipping costs."
+"If you can lower your operational costs, then you ultimately lower your shipping costs."

-Moreover, 64% of companies using 3PL services report lowered operating costs.
+Furthermore, 64% of companies using 3PL services report lower operational costs.

-• Strategic warehouse distribution: Placing products closer to the customer reduces shipping zones and fees.
+• Strategic Warehouse Distribution: Storing products closer to the customer reduces shipping zones and fees.

-• Negotiate with shipping providers: Leverage a multi-carrier approach to gain flexibility and negotiate better terms.
+• Negotiate with Carriers: Use a multi-carrier approach to gain flexibility and negotiate better conditions.

-• Conduct invoice audits: Freight bills should be regularly checked for errors and overcharges.
+• Conduct Invoice Audits: Freight invoices should be regularly checked for errors and overcharges.

-• Consolidate shipments: Bundling smaller shipments into larger ones to take advantage of volume discounts and avoid additional costs due to traffic jams.
+• Shipment Consolidation: Bundle smaller shipments into larger ones to take advantage of volume discounts and avoid additional costs due to congestion.

-These measures can be monitored and evaluated through clearly defined key performance indicators (KPIs).
+These measures can be monitored and evaluated through clearly defined KPIs.

 Key Performance Indicators

 To measure the impact of your optimizations, precise KPIs are essential.
-Mark Hayes puts it aptly:
+Mark Hayes puts it well:

-"Performance should influence business decisions, and KPIs should drive actions."
+"Performance should guide business decisions, and KPIs should drive actions."

-• Logistics costs as a percentage of revenue: In 2024, this was 12.7% on average in retail.
-If your value is significantly higher, there is a need for action.
+• Logistics Costs as a Percentage of Revenue: In 2024, these amounted to an average of 12.7% in retail.
+If your value is significantly above that, there is a need for action.

-• Perfect Order Rate: This KPI measures the percentage of error-free orders processed.
-The median is 90%, while top companies achieve an accuracy of 99.8%.
+• Perfect Order Rate: This KPI measures the proportion of orders processed without errors.
+The median is 90%, while top companies achieve 99.8% accuracy.
 Error-free deliveries are crucial, as 85% of customers do not reorder after a bad experience.

-• Inventory accuracy: Companies with efficient warehouses often achieve a space utilization of 92.5%, while peak values reach an inventory accuracy of 99.9%.
+• Inventory Accuracy: Companies with efficient warehouses often achieve a space utilization of 92.5%, while peak values are at an inventory accuracy of 99.9%.

-• Cost per order: Consider all relevant costs like picking, packing, shipping, and labor costs to evaluate the profitability of individual product categories.
+• Cost per Order: Consider all relevant costs such as picking, packaging, shipping, and labor to assess the profitability of individual product categories.

-With a clear analysis of these indicators, you can specifically improve your fulfillment processes and save costs in the long term.
+With a clear analysis of these indicators, you can precisely improve your fulfillment processes and save costs in the long run.

 Managing Returns

 Returns are simply part of e-commerce, especially in Germany.
-The average return rate here is about 11%, with younger buyers experiencing rates of up to 15%.
-Return shipping costs can be between 20% and 65% of the original item's value.
-At the same time, 92% of customers say they will shop again with a retailer if the return is uncomplicated.
-Effective return management is therefore not only a matter of cost, but also crucial for customer retention.
-Here are some approaches to optimizing your return process while reducing costs.
+Here, the average return rate is about 11%, with younger buyers going as high as 15%.
+Return costs can range from 20% to 65% of the original item's value.
+At the same time, 92% of customers state that they would shop again at a retailer if the return is easy.
+Therefore, an effective return management is not only a cost issue but also crucial for customer retention.
+Here are some approaches to optimizing your return process while lowering costs.

 Optimizing the Return Process

-A clear and well-thought-out return policy begins with transparent communication.
-Many retailers offer return periods of 30, 60, or even 90 days—far beyond the legal minimum.
+A clear and well-thought-out return process starts with transparent communication.
+Many retailers offer return periods of 30, 60, or even 90 days – far beyond the legal minimum.

 Your return policies should be easily accessible and understandable.
-Clearly describe how a return works, who covers the shipping costs, and how long it takes to receive a refund.
-Assuming return shipping costs has become a standard that pays off through increased customer satisfaction.
+Describe in detail how a return works, who covers the shipping costs, and how long it will take to receive a refund.
+Taking over return shipping costs is now a standard that pays off in higher customer satisfaction.

-A user-friendly online returns portal is also helpful.
-Customers can initiate returns independently without having to contact customer service.
+A user-friendly online return portal is also helpful.
+Customers can initiate returns independently, without contacting customer service.
 This saves time and relieves your team.
 Additionally, you can offer various return options, such as pre-paid shipping labels or drop-off points nearby.

-At ROYCE Fulfillment, return costs start from €2.50 per shipment.
-This ensures transparent planning.
-The automated processing through the dashboard enables a fast transfer of items back to the warehouse.
+At ROYCE Fulfillment, returns start at €2.50 per shipment, allowing for transparent planning.
+The automated processing via the dashboard enables quick reintegration of items into inventory.

-"A good return policy gives buyers security, which is why it's important to develop a process that fits your brand, budget, and customers." – FedEx
+"A good return policy gives buyers peace of mind, so it's important to develop a process that fits your brand, budget, and customers." – FedEx

 Reducing Return Costs